amplitude/amplitude-docs/content/collections/analytics/en/share-external.md

 ## Visual links and unfurling public links on Slack

-Read more about the Amplitude Slack integration [here](/docs/analytics/integrate-slack).
+For more information, see [Integrate Slack with Amplitude](/docs/analytics/integrate-slack).